 The Bay Trail is a shared use path for cyclists and pedestrians which follows the coastline of Port Phillip Bay through the south-eastern suburbs of Melbourne.

-The first section of the Bay Trail to undergo upgrades was opened last week.
+The first section of the Bay Trail to undergo upgrades was completed in October 2017.

 Cyclists and pedestrians now have dedicated paths between Sandown St and Bay St in Brighton.